 - Continue to smush and fold the meringue a few times before testing to see if it has reached the Lava/Figure 8 stage.
 The meringue is ready to pipe when you can draw a figure 8 without the stream breaking– it should flow smoothly and continuously.

-- Transfer the meringue to a piping bag fitted with a small round tip (I like a Wilton #10).
-Pipe 1-inch macaron shells onto the tray.
-Once you’ve finished piping the first tray, hold it a few inches off the counter and drop it straight down.
-Drop the tray another 5 times, or until it looks like all of the large air bubbles have popped.
-Repeat with the second tray.
+- Immediately after you’ve finished piping the tray, hold it 6 inches off the counter and drop it straight down to release any air bubbles.
+Repeat the dropping process 5-6 times, or until it looks like any large air bubbles have popped.

-- Set the trays aside to rest for at least 25 minutes.
-They’re ready to bake when you can touch them gently without the meringue sticking to your finger.
+- Set the tray aside to rest for 20-25 minutes, or until the macarons have developed a skin.
+The macarons are ready to bake when they can be gently touched without sticking to your finger.

-- Bake the macarons, one tray at a time, for 13 minutes, turning the tray half way through cooking.
+- Bake the macarons one tray at a time for 13 minutes, turning the tray halfway through baking.

 For the Filling